Chlorpromazine: Pharmacodynamics

 The presumed effectiveness of the antipsychotic drugs relied on their ability to block dopamine receptors.
 This assumption arose from the dopamine hypothesis that maintains that both schizophrenia and bipolar disorder are a result of excessive dopamine activity.
 Furthermore, psychomotor stimulants like cocaine that increase dopamine levels can cause psychotic symptoms if taken in excess.

 Chlorpromazine and other typical antipsychotics are primarily blockers of D2 receptors.
-In fact an almost perfect correlation exists between the therapeutic dose of a typical antipsychotic and the drug's affinity for the D2 receptor.
+An almost perfect correlation exists between the therapeutic dose of a typical antipsychotic and the drug's affinity for the D2 receptor.
 Therefore, a larger dose is required if the drug's affinity for the D2 receptor is relatively weak.
 A correlation exists between average clinical potency and affinity of the antipsychotics for dopamine receptors.

-Chlorpromazine tends to have greater effect at serotonin receptors than at D2 receptors, which is notably the opposite effect of the other typical antipsychotics.
-Therefore, chlorpromazine with respect to its effects on dopamine and serotonin receptors is more similar to the atypical antipsychotics than to the typical antipsychotics.
+Chlorpromazine tends to have a greater effect at serotonin receptors than at D2 receptors, which is notably the opposite effect of the other typical antipsychotics.
+Therefore, chlorpromazine's effects on dopamine and serotonin receptors are more similar to the atypical antipsychotics than to the typical antipsychotics.

 Chlorpromazine and other antipsychotics with sedative properties such as promazine and thioridazine are among the most potent agents at α-adrenergic receptors.
 Furthermore, they are also among the most potent antipsychotics at histamine H1 receptors.
 This finding is in agreement with the pharmaceutical development of chlorpromazine and other antipsychotics as anti-histamine agents.
 Furthermore, the brain has a higher density of histamine H1 receptors than any body organ examined which may account for why chlorpromazine and other phenothiazine antipsychotics are as potent at these sites as the most potent classical antihistamines.

 In addition to influencing the neurotransmitters dopamine, serotonin, epinephrine, norepinephrine, and acetylcholine it has been reported that antipsychotic drugs could achieve glutamatergic effects.
-This mechanism involves direct effects on antipsychotic drugs on glutamate receptors.
+This mechanism involves the direct effects of antipsychotic drugs on glutamate receptors.
 By using the technique of functional neurochemical assay chlorpromazine and phenothiazine derivatives have been shown to have inhibitory effects on NMDA receptors that appeared to be mediated by action at the Zn site.
 It was found that there is an increase of NMDA activity at low concentrations and suppression at high concentrations of the drug.
-No significant difference in glutamate and glycine activity from the effects of chlorpromazine were reported.
+No significant difference in glycine activity from the effects of chlorpromazine was reported.
 Further work will be necessary to determine if the influence in NMDA receptors by antipsychotic drugs contributes to their effectiveness.

 Chlorpromazine does also act as a FIASMA (functional inhibitor of acid sphingomyelinase).

-Peripheral effects

 Chlorpromazine is an antagonist to H1 receptors (provoking antiallergic effects), H2 receptors (reduction of forming of gastric juice), M1 and M2 receptors (dry mouth, reduction in forming of gastric juice) and some 5-HT receptors (different anti-allergic/gastrointestinal actions).

 Because it acts on so many receptors, chlorpromazine is often referred to as a "dirty drug".